MAKE-UIUC/CrackMIT/Puzzle 5/README.md

 #Puzzle 5

 ##Starting
 This puzzle gave us a grid of squares.
-For of these squares contained a picture of doge.
-Some of these squares with the doge pictures had green backgrounds and were clickable, and the others were red and weren’t clickable.
+Four of these squares contained a picture of doge.
+Some of these squares had green backgrounds and were clickable, and the others were red and weren’t clickable.

 ![Screen](https://raw.githubusercontent.com/MAKE-UIUC/CrackMIT/master/Puzzle%205/initial.png)